1. What damages are available for COD delays financial CPPAs?

 In both cases, it is likely to be just a matter of time until these barriers are reduced and ultimately removed.

 Some projects are starting to combine energy generation with battery storage and it will be interesting to see how these models fare in the market.

 In addition to batteries, there has been recent interest in the role hydrogen could potentially play in energy storage.

 With the development of large offshore windfarms, price volatility is likely to increase and with it negative pricing.

 Anything that can divert energy from the grid and store it in a way that keeps its value and helps provide pricing certainty to the market is going to be very important for renewables in general and for CPPAs.

-To an extent, tariff and regulatory issues will determine which markets will enable CPPAs to proliferate and thrive.
+Tariff and regulatory issues will principally determine which markets enable CPPAs to proliferate and thrive.

 It will also depend on how risk sharing arrangements evolve, and on the renewable potential of different countries and how well their local networks function to facilitate CPPAs.

-For more information on the effects of coronavirus on CPPAs, read our article Coronavirus: An ill wind for corporate PPAs?
-Recently published by PV International.
+For more information on the effects of Covid-19 on CPPAs, read our article "Covid-19: Ill wind or sunshine after rain for corporate PPAs?"